khaled196/hcnv.github.io/docs/index.md

 #
 layout: home
 ---
-The site includes the link to the list of the tools that use WES datasets for hCNVs detection.

-The list has information for the tools' names, sources, CONDA source and Galaxy toolshed.
+The site was created to gather information about the ELIXIR hCNVs implementation studies and to share the ELIXIR UK projects' milestones, objectives and deliveries.